Cash Sweep Program Rates

 Importantly, for FDIC and SIPC purposes, each account type is calculated separately (individual versus joint versus trust versus business)—so a joint account and an individual account can each have up to, for example, $1 million (for a total of $2 million) and each would be fully covered by the applicable FDIC of SIPC insurance under the Sweep Program.
 For a more detailed explanation, consult the FDIC website (www.fdic.gov) or the FDIC, Office of Consumer Affairs, by letter (55017th Street, N.W., Washington, DC 20429), by phone (877-275-3342), or by email (email@example.com).
 You may contact SIPC through its website (www.sipc.org), by mail (Securities Investor Protection Corporation, 805 15th Street, N.W., Suite 800, Washington, DC, 20005), by phone (202-371-8300) or by email (firstname.lastname@example.org).

 If you have a cash balance greater than the FDIC coverage in effect at any time, then that excess amount will not be insured, except to the extent it is protected by SIPC insurance.
-We will, however, either place the excess amount in a single bank, or pro-rate the excess across several banks in the program.
+We will place the excess amount in a single bank, pro-rate the excess across several banks in the program, or hold the amount in free credits.

 We act as your agent with the banks in the Sweep Program and as the custodian for cash in the Sweep Program held directly with us.

-There are no specific fees for participating in the Sweep Program.
+There are currently no specific fees, such as commissions, for participating in the Sweep Program.
 However, we make money from the Sweep Program based, for example, on the difference in the rates paid by the Banks on cash invested in the Program and the amount that is paid to you under the Program, which can be viewed as a “fee.”

 All accounts that you have with us are eligible for the Sweep Program.